Product Development – Just do it?

 The slow and methodical method will take longer and will likely cost more to develop – at least to the prototype stage.
 However, there is more certainty that you have a product that can be produced and sold for a profit and one that will be competitive.

-The foregoing is two ends of a continuum, and most projects fall somewhere between the just do it and slow and methodical.
+The foregoing are two ends of a continuum, and most projects fall somewhere between the just do it and slow and methodical.

 Lean startups, who are not yet exactly sure what the market wants, are better served with the “just do it”.